vsrinivas/fuchsia/development/workflows/libfuzzer.md

 e.g. `corpora = [ "//third_party/boringssl/src/fuzz/bn_div_corpus" ]`.

 Running `fx fuzz fetch [package]/[target]` will pull the corpus from the source location and install it.
-Subsequently running `fx fuzz store [package]/[target]` will store this corpus in [CIPD][cipd].
+Subsequently running `fx fuzz store [package]/[target]` will store this corpus in [CIPD].
 If you need to submit this corpus back upstream, you can save a local copy by explicitly setting the local "staging" directory, e.g. `fx fuzz -s <source-path> store [package]/[target]`.

 ## Q: How do make my fuzzer better?